Portalverse Client App

 What is Portalverse?

 Portalverse is a decentralised rendering protocol, or put simply: a better way to stream games from the cloud.
 Cloud gaming is a widely recognised solution to improve the gaming experience for users by removing costly hardware requirements and allowing most devices to be used as a gaming machine, however, some of the downsides of cloud gaming are that there are often high latency issues for users and cost issues for service providers.
-Portalverse attempts to resolve this tension with the innovative use of decentralised technology.
+Portalverse attempts to resolve this tension with the innovative use of decentralised technology (DePIN Web3).

 In simple terms, similar to how Uber uses privately-owned vehicles to offer ridesharing, the Portalverse draws on existing hardware in the crypto-mining ecosystem to offer cloud gaming services.